Found by AI

 - World Economic Forum, January 2026

-How AEO differs from GEO: In GEO, the human still sees the AI's answer and makes the final decision.
-In AEO, the AI agent moves through awareness, consideration, and decision stages autonomously.
-The consumer says "book me a restaurant for Saturday" and the agent researches, evaluates, and books — the human never sees a search result.
+How AEO differs from GEO: In GEO, the human still sees the AI's answer and decides.
+In AEO, the AI agent moves through awareness, consideration, and decision autonomously.
+The consumer says "book me a restaurant for Saturday" and the agent researches, evaluates, and books - the human never sees a search result.

-This creates a fundamentally different optimization challenge.
+This is a different optimization challenge.
 With GEO, you need to be cited in the AI's answer.
-With AEO, you need to be machine-selectable — your business data needs to be complete, structured, consistent, and accessible through protocols that AI agents can consume directly.
+With AEO, you need to be machine-selectable - your business data needs to be complete, structured, consistent, and accessible through protocols AI agents can consume directly.

 What AEO Requires: The Technical Foundation